-Alan Stanbridge is an Associate Professor in Music and Culture in the Department of Arts, Culture and Media at the University of Toronto at Scarborough, and he is cross-appointed in the Museum Studies Program in the iSchool (Faculty of Information) and in the Graduate Department of the Faculty of Music at the University of Toronto.
-He has taught undergraduate courses in Cultural Theory, Cultural Policy, Collaborations, and Jazz History, graduate Museum Studies courses in Cultural Policy and Contemporary Theories of Art and Culture, and graduate Music courses in Music and Discourse and Music Research.
-Stanbridge is the recipient of a Faculty Teaching Award for his contribution to undergraduate teaching.
+Dr. Alan Stanbridge is an Associate Professor in Music and Culture in the Department of Arts, Culture and Media at the University of Toronto at Scarborough, and in the Master of Museum Studies (MMSt) Program in the iSchool (Faculty of Information) at the University of Toronto.
+His undergraduate courses include Critical Issues in Music and Society, Exploring Music in Social and Cultural Contexts, and Jazz Roots and Routes, and he offers graduate Museum Studies courses in Contemporary Theories of Art and Culture and Issues in Cultural Policy and Contemporary Culture.
+Stanbridge has been a recipient of a Faculty Teaching Award for his contribution to undergraduate teaching.

-In a previous life, Stanbridge pursued a 15-year career in professional arts management and music promotion in Britain, during which time he held the post of Director of the Glasgow International Jazz Festival, and occupied senior management positions with several arts centres and music organizations, including Midlands Arts Centre (mac), the Almeida Theatre, and Jazz Services.
-Throughout his career, Stanbridge has been responsible for the programming and coordination of a diverse range of arts events, and he has promoted numerous concerts and specially commissioned projects featuring Ray Charles, Cab Calloway, Stan Getz, Lee Konitz, Gerry Mulligan, Oscar Peterson, Astor Piazzolla, John McLaughlin, Willem Breuker, John Surman, Derek Bailey, John Stevens, the Brotherhood of Breath, Fred Frith, John Zorn, Tim Berne, Philip Glass, and John Cage, among many others.
+From the late 1970s to the early 1990s, Stanbridge pursued a fifteen-year career in professional arts management and music promotion in Britain, during which time he held the posts of Festival Director of the Glasgow International Jazz Festival, Director of Jazz Services, Centre Manager of MAC (Midlands Arts Centre), and Administrative Director of the Almeida Theatre.
+Throughout his career, Stanbridge has been responsible for the programming and coordination of a diverse range of arts events, and he has promoted numerous concerts and specially commissioned projects featuring Ray Charles, Cab Calloway, Stan Getz, Lee Konitz, Gerry Mulligan, Oscar Peterson, Astor Piazzolla, John McLaughlin, Willem Breuker, John Surman, Derek Bailey, John Stevens, Keith Tippett, the Brotherhood of Breath, Fred Frith, John Zorn, Tim Berne, Philip Glass, Robert Ashley, Meredith Monk, and John Cage, among many others.

 B.Sc.
 (Glasgow), M.A.
 (Wolverhampton), Ph.D.
 (Carleton)